-Ok, so you’re a week into 2021 and maybe your New Year’s Resolution is going to plan—or maybe it’s already slightly derailed.
-That’s ok, there’s still time to get the train back on track before the tri season (finally) wakes up and starts moving a bit again.
+You’re a week into 2023, and maybe your New Year’s Resolution is going to plan—or maybe it’s already slightly derailed.
+That’s OK!
+There’s still time to get the train back on track before the tri season (finally) wakes up and starts moving a bit again.
 But you’ll need help.
-Don’t worry, we’ve got your back—whether it’s with our Benchmark Challenge, a guide to building better habits, or something simpler like a goal-setting app or online training log that’ll help you knock out the little things that add up to big ones later on down the line.
+Don’t worry, we’ve got your back—whether it’s with our four-week Multisport Mobility Bootcamp, our guide to building better habits, or something simpler like a goal-setting app or online training log that’ll help you knock out the little things that add up to big ones later on down the line.
 Let’s dig in.

 Challenges are good tools to help take a resolution to a goal to a habit, but everyone needs a little help once the lights of the challenge fades, and you’re still trying to bridge the gap between March and your first race.
 The best way to help keep the habit fire burning into some excellent training—and eventually big results come race season—is to use one of the many tools available.
 Training logs are a good place to start, and online training logs are better than ever.
-Take a look at our guide to online training logs, OR hop in right away with free premium access to Today’s Plan if you’re already an Active Pass member.
 If your goals are simpler and/or you already have an online training plan, read on for our top picks for goal-setting apps to help push your potentially doomed resolution before it needs to be put on life support!

 The Best Goal-Setting App For Absolute Customization And Organization